Libby

 Overview

-• We mapped out the existing messy architecture and then performed three rounds of tree testing to validate a new, simpler structure
+• Analyzed three rounds of tree testing to validate a new, simpler structure and eliminate confusing jargon

 • The Danger of Designer Ego: I originally thought our first iteration of the navigation was perfect because it looked clean.
 The tree testing results were a slap in the face because users still could not find the return button.
 It is a hard lesson to learn that what looks good to a designer often fails the person actually using the app.